treeman/7days/readme.txt

             Console is huge and not commented enough
                 + We should be able to make some gui elements out of it or something

-            Make a macro for creating exceptions?
+            Log should be able to print like printf!
+Clearly a far superious choice :p

             Graphics isVisible not working
-                Changed it, test if it's working
+                + Changed it, test if it's working

             Is PixFont used inside Pix graphics style?
                 Maybe make a subfolder for Pix graphics style?